michaelwheatman/recipes/RumBalls.md

     Roll into 1” balls.
     Roll in powdered sugar.

-    Cover with foil and “ripen.”
+    Cover with foil and let age/mellow

     Note: This should be made at least one week before serving and will keep at least a month (if they last that long.)